-The Wilkes-Barre and Philadelphia lawyers at Fellerman & Ciarimboli encourage teens to drive carefully during this dangerous time and to develop safe driving habits that will enable them to drive safely throughout their entire lives.
+The Philadelphia, Wilkes-Barre, and Scranton lawyers at Fellerman & Ciarimboli encourage teens to drive carefully during this dangerous time and to develop safe driving habits that will enable them to drive safely throughout their entire lives.
 Teens are encouraged to avoid driving during prom and graduation celebrations if they can, by having a parent or another adult drive them to and from an event or party.

 Five safe driving tips for teens from the Pennsylvania car crash lawyers:

 - Never drink and drive